rjmacarthy/express-typescript-starter/README.md

 	│   ├───├── config.ts      # Application configuration in config.js (port etc)
 	index.js                   # Requires ./src with ts-node module

-#tsc
+# Typescript

-tsc will output the compiled code to the `dist` folder.
+Typescript will output the compiled code to the `dist` folder.

 # License